tashdid-professional/claudette/BACKEND_README.md

-# Backend Development Integration Guide - Cosmetsy
+# Backend Development Integration Guide - Claudette

 This project is currently a Next.js 15 (App Router) frontend using static TypeScript data files.
 To transition to a dynamic backend (PHP, Node.js, Python, etc.), follow this guide to set up the database, API, and admin panel.